 Frequency and Schedule

 The frequency and schedule in which you choose to microdose is completely up to you.
-You may find that listening to your body and intuitively developing your own schedule feel right.
-For those who wish to follow an existing method, below are the two most popular microdosing protocols.
+You may find that listening to your body and intuitively developing your own schedule feels right.
+For those wishing to follow an existing method, the two most popular microdosing protocols are below.

 James Fadiman’s protocol